aws-exporters/ecr/README.md

 #### `ecr_image_size_in_bytes`
 - **Type:** Gauge
-- **Description:** The size of each TAGGED image in each repository
+- **Description:** The size in bytes of each TAGGED image in each repository
 - **Example:**
 ```
 # HELP ecr_image_size_in_bytes The size of an image in bytes